livio/DocDown-Python/docs/index.rst

-.. docdown_python documentation master file, created by sphinx-quickstart on Tue Jul  9 22:26:36 2013.
+.. docdown documentation master file, created by sphinx-quickstart on Tue Jul  9 22:26:36 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to DocDown Python's documentation!
+Welcome to Python DocDown's documentation!
 ======================================

 Contents: